sabricot/dokku-buildpack-redwood-finish/README.md

-# dokku-buildpack-redwood-init
+# dokku-buildpack-redwood-finish

-buildpack 1 of 2 required to host a RedwoodJS app in dokku
+buildpack 2 of 2 required to host a RedwoodJS app in dokku

-## `yarn rw setup deploy dokku`

- 1. update apiProxyPath to "/api"
- 2. generate .buildpacks